-The proposed amendments to the Unified Development Code (UDC) comply with new state requirements resulting from the Climate Friendly and Equitable Communities rulemaking process, as well as recently-approved State legislation aimed at allowing single-room occupancy housing more broadly in Oregon communities.
+Amendments, Case No. CA23-04, are proposed to the Unified Development Code (UDC) to comply with new state requirements resulting from the Climate Friendly and Equitable Communities rulemaking process, as well as recently-approved State legislation aimed at allowing single-room occupancy housing more broadly in Oregon communities.
 The proposed code amendment will require climate mitigation when developing new parking lots larger than one-half acre; allow existing parking lots citywide to be converted by a public agency to park and rides; allow single-room occupancy housing in all residential, commercial, and mixed-use zones; and make other clarifying changes to the UDC.